JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Built-In Geocoding

-    The **Lets-Plot** has built-in geocoding capabilities covering the folloing administrative levels: countries, states (US and non-US equivalents), counties (and equivalents), cities (and towns)
+    The **Lets-Plot** has built-in geocoding capabilities covering the following administrative levels: countries, states (US and non-US equivalents), counties (and equivalents), cities (and towns)